laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-16/index.md

+---
----abstract: Neurons in the primary visual cortex are known for responding vigorously but with high variability to classical stimuli such as drifting bars or gratings.
+abstract: Neurons in the primary visual cortex are known for responding vigorously but with high variability to classical stimuli such as drifting bars or gratings.
   By contrast, natural scenes are encoded more efficiently by sparse and temporal precise spiking responses.
 We used a conductance-based model of the visual system